1. The job you’re applying for

 B: In my 8+ years as a marketing manager, I’ve led teams of 5+ marketers to enhance brand awareness by increasing organic traffic on social media by 18%+ each quarter.

-4. How you can help the company
+4. How you can help the business reach its goals

 Here’s an example of what to say in a cover letter to show you can benefit the employer: